-While there is no cure for allergies, there are several things that you can do to manage your symptoms and minimize allergy fatigue.
+While there is no cure for allergies, there are several things that you can do to manage your symptoms and minimize allergies fatigue.

 To manage your symptoms, start by finding the source of your allergies.
-Taking a quick allergy test, which you can do from the comfort of your home, can help you narrow down possible culprits.
+Taking a quick allergy test kit, which you can do from the comfort of your home, can help you narrow down possible culprits.

 Having an allergy log is another great way to figure out what’s causing your symptoms.
 Recording notes and identifying patterns when you’re experiencing symptoms of fatigue and jotting down what you’ve been exposed to that day is a great way to find the link between an allergen and your symptoms.